yamunavsaneesh/mafsdemo/README.md

 * Change the RewriteBase path in .htaccess
 * Change the base_url path in config.php under application/config
-* Create databse and run the mafsdb.sql file
+* Create databse and run the mafsdb.sql